Foodborne Pathogen Testing

 Common Foodborne Pathogens & Toxins

-STEC E. coli Testing
+STEC E. coli bacteria analysis

 Shiga Toxin-Producing E. coli (STEC) Analysis